Tieno/MyPonto.Client/README.md

 # Tieno.MyPonto.Client

-MyPoto.Client is a  C# Client for the [MyPonto API](https://documentation.myponto.com/api)
+MyPotno.Client is a  C# Client for the [MyPonto API](https://documentation.myponto.com/api)

 ## Installation